-The Sloat Quick-Build Project aims to improve safety for all users and enhance active-transportation options on Sloat Boulevard between Skyline Boulevard and the Great Highway, connecting Lake Merced, the San Francisco Zoo, and Ocean Beach.
-The SFMTA will implement the project in mid-to-late 2023, ahead of the planned closure (to vehicle traffic) of the Great Highway south of Sloat Boulevard to protect stormwater infrastructure from ongoing coastline erosion.
+The Sloat Quick-Build Project aims to improve safety for all users and enhance active-transportation options on Sloat Boulevard between Skyline Boulevard and 47th Avenue, connecting Lake Merced, the San Francisco Zoo, and Ocean Beach.
+The SFMTA will implement the project in mid-to-late 2023, ahead of the planned closure (to vehicle traffic) of the Great Highway south of Sloat Boulevard, to protect stormwater infrastructure from ongoing coastline erosion.

-The project will upgrade pedestrian crossings, add a two-way protected bikeway, improve accessibility, and consider other measures to reduce vehicle speeds while keeping traffic moving.
-The project supports implementing goals and priorities identified in the Ocean Beach Master Plan, SFMTA’s Vision Zero Program, and District 4 Westside Study.
+The project will upgrade pedestrian crossings, add a two-way protected bikeway, install transit boarding islands, improve accessibility, and consider other measures to reduce vehicle speeds while keeping traffic moving.
+It will not reduce the number of vehicle travel lanes on Sloat Boulevard.
+The project supports implementing goals and priorities identified in the Ocean Beach Master Plan, SFMTA's Vision Zero Program, and District 4 Westside Study.
 It is part of a suite of changes ahead of the planned Great Highway Extension closure.
-It is coordinated with several adjacent projects, including traffic-signal upgrades at Sloat Blvd & Skyline Blvd (by SFMTA), Sloat Blvd & Great Highway (by SFMTA), and Skyline Blvd & Great Highway (by Caltrans), and SFPUC’s Westside Pump Station Project.
+It is coordinated with several adjacent projects, including traffic-signal upgrades at Sloat Blvd & Skyline Blvd (by SFMTA), Sloat Blvd & Great Highway (by SFMTA), and Skyline Blvd & Great Highway (by Caltrans), and SFPUC's Westside Pump Station Project.

 What is a quick-build project?